British-Library-Technical-Services/Documentation/docs/transfer_processes/raspberry_pi_audio_capture.md

 1. Select the audio file for edit in the Timeline
 2. Select the IN point for edit and press "s" on the keyboard, this will split the file, repeat for the OUT point
-3. Select the edited file
+3. Highlight the file on the Timeline
-4. Right click on the Timeline's, top Time Ruler and select "Set Selection to items" from the menu
+4. Right click on the Timeline's top Time Ruler and select "Set Selection to items" from the menu
 5. Right click the edited file and select **File > Consolidate/Export Tracks** from the menu
 6. set the export path under the Output settings
 7. Press Process